HCC-data-sciences-pub/TransferNet-PDO/README.md

 2. Manually draw and classify training tiles of 256 x 256 px within those regions
 3. Generate training tiles using genTilesFromAnn.groovy in qupath software
 4. Run default hover_net model to segment and predict cells on the training tiles
-5. Convert json files to geojson files for qupath software
+5. Convert json files to geojson files for qupath software using json2gson function in util_train_prep
 6. In qupath software,import images and geojson files of training tiles and manually refine and annotate cell nuclei as tumor or normal
-7. Generate final training patches for hover_net model
+7. Generate final training patches for hover_net model using gen_hvPatch function in util_train_prep.py
 8. Split training patches into training split and validation split
 9. Replace /hover_net/dataloader/train_loader.py with train_loader.py in modified_modules of this repository
 10. Replace /hover_net/models/hovernet/post_procss.py with train_loader.py in modified_modules of this repository